Diocese of San Pablo: History

-Until 1910, Laguna was part of the ecclesiastical jurisdiction of the Diocese (now Archdiocese) of Manila; thus, the Diocese of San Pablo was carved out from the newly constituted Diocese of Lipa.
-The new diocese was erected through the Apostolic Constitution Ecclesiarum per ampla on November 28, 1966, by Pope Paul VI.

-Pedro Bantigue y Natividad was installed as its first bishop on April 18, 1967, and becoming its Bishop Emeritus in 1995 until his death in 2012.
+The new diocese was erected through the Apostolic Constitution Ecclesiarum per ampla on November 28, 1966, by Pope Paul VI.Pedro Bantigue y Natividad was installed as its first bishop on April 18, 1967, and became its Bishop Emeritus in 1995 until his death in 2012.
 He was succeeded by Francisco San Diego in 1995 who was later transferred as first Bishop of the Diocese of Pasig.
-Following San Diego appointed as Bishop of Pasig, was succeeded by Leo M. Drona, a Salesian, in 2004.
-At present, the diocese is led by Buenaventura M. Famadico, who was installed as fourth Bishop of San Pablo on March 2, 2013.
+Following San Diego's appointment as Bishop of Pasig, he was succeeded by Leo M. Drona, a Salesian, in 2004 until his retirement in 2013.
+The diocese was then led by Buenaventura M. Famadico, who was installed as fourth Bishop of San Pablo on March 2, 2013.
+Pope Francis accepted Famadico's resignation in September 2023.
+The same Pontiff, a year later, transferred Marcelino Antonio Maralit from the Diocese of Boac to the Diocese of San Pablo.